lars-sh/parent/README.md

 spotbugs.threshold:                                Low
 ```

-#### Generated Files
-During the build process some project files are generated.
-Those files and their creation concept are described below.

-`CHANGELOG.md` and `README.md` are *your* places.
-Insert your changes, a short project introduction, getting started information and user documentation.
-Templates are created only if the files do not exist, yet.

-`.github/dependabot.yml` tells [Dependabot](https://dependabot.com/) which project dependencies to check.
-Use the Maven property `parent-pom.create-dependabot-yml` to suppress writing this file.

-`.github/workflows/push-and-pull_request.yml` tells [GitHub Actions](https://github.com/features/actions) which kind of project to build.
-It is overwritten at every run to keep it up-to-date.
-Use the Maven property `parent-pom.create-github-workflow-yml` to suppress writing this file.

-`.gitignore` tells [Git](https://git-scm.com/) which files to ignore.
-It is overwritten at every run to keep it up-to-date.
-Use the Maven property `parent-pom.create-gitignore` to suppress writing this file.

-`.travis.yml` tells [Travis CI](https://travis-ci.org/) which kind of project to build.
-To write this file, set the Maven property `parent-pom.create-travis-yml` to `true`.

 #### Non-Generated Files
 Some files are not generated automatically, but can be used to control the build process once created manually.
 Those files and how to fill them is described below.